The-Hipnotist/PyDentify/README.md

 You will need some requirements to get started:

 ~~- The COCO weights [dataset](https://drive.google.com/file/d/1ht1sOOM5h6vYnhzytwTCxqUjyR8DbAOT/view?usp=sharing)~~

-Google Drive link has been taken down, an alternative might not be found.
+~~Google Drive link has been taken down, an alternative might not be found.~~

+New link was actually found, this is the new link: https://mega.nz/file/q6ISxJbS#BGEh5R6Wy8pXVWfNwKpiN9Wr1OGk8iXVrDMkaYoo01I

 - Python 3.8.6 with PyTorch + CUDA 11.3 installed.
 PyTorch CPU may work too if you don't have enough GPU power.
 - To test if you have GPU installed with Pytorch, run: